-- 3. Free or concessional transport facilities - 4.
-Sweeper, watchman, gardener and personal attendant - 5.
+- 4. Sweeper, watchman, gardener and personal attendant - 5.
 Any other benefit or amenity

 Perquisites which are tax free for all the employees

 This category includes perquisites which are tax free for the employees and also other perquisites on which employer has to pay a tax (called Fringe Benefit Tax) if they are given to the employees and so are not taxable for them.